BigSharkLx/avl-cli/README.EN.md

 ![avl-add](./img/readme_add.png)

-- Note: The template address is the git repository name
+-Note: The template address is the git repository name.
+The master branch is pulled by default.
+  If you want to specify a branch, please use **owner / name # my-branch**
 ![avl-add](./img/readme_gitAddress.png)

 ### Remove template usage